azsk/DevOpsKit-docs/00b-Getting-Started/Readme.md

+> <b>NOTE:</b>
+> This article has been updated to use the new Azure PowerShell Az module.
+To learn more about the new Az module and AzureRM compatibility, see [Introducing the new Azure PowerShell Az module](https://docs.microsoft.com/en-us/powershell/azure/new-azureps-module-az).

 # Getting started with the Secure DevOps Kit for Azure!

 If you have just installed the Secure DevOps Kit for Azure (a.k.a.
 AzSK) and are not familiar with